Follow

 Iron Head is Dialga-O's cheapest move, and while it is (on its own) mediocre, it provides solid anti-Fairy coverage, and is generally good enough.

 Roar of Time is generally the secondary best option, due to its mind-boggling damage output and lack of drawbacks.
 However, as the move is rather exclusive, some trainers may not have access to it.
-Thunder is a viable alternative, hitting Flying-types and Kyogre and being slightly cheaper than Roar of Time.
+Thunder is a viable alternative, hitting Flying-types, Primarina, and Kyogre and being slightly cheaper than Roar of Time.
 Draco Meteor is strictly inferior to Roar of Time, as it possesses the same power and cost, but has a significant Attack self-debuff that can drop Dialga-O's power to unusable levels.

 Dialga-O's CP is too high to be used in the Great League.